agentic-rag-camelai-astronaut

 Install Dependencies

-Set Up OpenAI Client
+Step 2: Set Up the OpenAI Embedding Instance

 1. Create an OpenAI Account: Go to OpenAI and sign up for an account if you don’t already have one.